How to conceal an air fryer in a kitchen – 7 practical solutions

-Our experts explain how to conceal an air fryer in a kitchen, prioritizing function, accessibility and style.
+Our experts explain how to hide an air fryer, prioritizing style, ease and accessibility

 How you organize kitchen appliances such as air fryers really depends on how often you access them.
-If you are using your air fryer every day, for example, the solution you choose will need to be highly accessible, whereas if you only cook with an air fryer once a week, you can choose a slightly less accessible option.
+If you are using your air fryer every day, for example, the solution you choose will need to be highly accessible, whereas if you only cook with an air fryer once a week, you can choose a slightly more hidden option.

 We asked kitchen and air fryer experts for the best ways to conceal an air fryer in a kitchen – they recommended these six ideas to keep your kitchen counters clear.